AIRC-KETI/test_inpainting/README.md

 - [X] VG validation with ours
 - [ ] validations with other methods
 - [ ] Valdiations with other metrics
+- [ ] Link for download test datasets

 ## Data Preparation
 Download COCO dataset to datasets/coco